ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 ## 2.5 Summary

 The purpose of this chapter is having fun with graphs by bringing them to life!
-Using "directed graphs" [^1] we modeled systems which evolve over time!
+Using directed graphs, we modeled systems which evolve over time!
 These systems are known as dynamical systems.
 We exported our models of dynamical systems to a computer as programs in Algebraic Julia.
 Using these programs, we visualized the evolution of these systems using plots and animations!

 We modeled two broad class of systems: